Chow Yun-fat: Early life and education

 Chow was born in Lamma Island, Hong Kong, to Chow Yung-wan, who worked on a Shell Oil Company tanker, and Chan Lai-fong, who was a cleaning lady and vegetable farmer.
 Chow grew up in a farming community on Lamma Island, in a house with no electricity.
 He woke up at dawn each morning to help his mother sell herbal jelly and Hakka tea-pudding on the streets; in the afternoons, he went to work in the fields.
 His family moved to Kowloon when he was ten.
 At 17, Chow left school to help support the family by doing odd jobs including a bellboy, postman, camera salesman, and taxi driver.

 Career

-In 1973, the 18-year-old Chow responded to a newspaper advertisement for TVB's actor training program.
+In 1973, the 18-year-old Chow responded to a newspaper advertisement for TVB's actor training program (high school).
 After a one-year training, he signed a three-year contract with the TV station and made his acting debut in soap operas.
 He gained recognition in such dramas as The Killer (1976) and Hotel (1976).
-He had his breakout role in The Good, The Bad And The Ugly (1979), followed by The Bund, a series about the gangsters in 1930s Shanghai.
+He had his breakout role in The Good, the Bad and the Ugly (1979), followed by The Bund, a series about the gangsters in 1930s Shanghai.
 The latter made Chow a star across Asia.